silverdaz/crypt4gh-sqlite/example/README.md

 The provided Makefile helps you with some presets.

-Run first the `make update` command to update the mountpoints are the embedded files, so that it reflects your directory structure.
+Run first the `make update` command to update the mountpoints of the embedded files, so that it reflects your directory structure.
-(ie, we'll load the current directory, to refer to the local files from it).
+(ie, we'll load the current directory, so the local files refer to it).

 You can then run `make up` to start the file system and `make down` to stop it.